hoanhan101/gray/_posts/2020-03-28-web-architectural-components.md

 ---
 layout: post
 title: Modern Web Architectural Components
-summary: A comprehensive insight into the modern web application architect and its components, featuring scalability, database, message queue, stream processing and so on
+summary: A comprehensive insight into the modern web application architecture and its components, featuring scalability, database, message queue, stream processing and so on
 category: System-design-notes
 tags: [architecture]
 ---